Capacity Maximization for FAS-assisted Multiple Access Channels: Introduction

-The performance of FAS in supporting multiuser communication has also been explored \cite{wong2022fluid, Wong-ELL2022a, wong2023slow, hao2023on}.
-In \cite{wong2022fluid}, the concept fluid antenna multiple access (FAMA) was first introduced.
-The idea lies in the fact that multiuser signals fade independently in space and as such, the FAS at a given user can find and operate at the port where the interfering users all fade deeply to have interference-less signal reception for communication.
-Depending on how fast the user updates the port of FAS, FAMA can be classified into fast \cite{wong2022fluid,Wong-ELL2022a} and slow FAMA \cite{wong2023slow}.
-Fast FAMA requires each user to switch its port on a symbol-by-symbol basis whilst slow FAMA is more practical and only has users switching their ports only if the channels change.
-In \cite{wong2023slow}, it was shown that several users can be accommodated on the same channel use to achieve a high multiplexing gain without CSI at the BS and interference cancellation receivers at the users.
-Using the channel model provided by \cite{khammassi2023new}, the outage probability of a two-user FAS-assisted system was analyzed in \cite{hao2023on}.
-However, thus far, the capacity performance of FAS in multiuser systems, and how to achieve the capacity gains of FAS, which is in general intractable, are still unknown.
+The performance of using FAS in supporting multiple access channel (MAC) communications has also been explored, and this technique is called fluid antenna multiple access (FAMA) \cite{wong2022fluid, Wong-ELL2022a, wong2023slow, xu2024revisiting}.
+The idea lies in the fact that multiuser signals fade independently in space and as such, the FAS at a given user can operate at the port where the interfering users all fade deeply to have interference-less signal reception for communication.
+Depending on how fast the user updates the port, FAMA can be classified into fast \cite{wong2022fluid,Wong-ELL2022a} and slow FAMA \cite{wong2023slow}.
+Most recently in \cite{xu2024revisiting}, the outage probability of a two-user FAMA system was analyzed based on approximated channel models that characterize the space correlation among ports in a simplified but still accurate way.